balatarsini-hub/Python_Scripts_Bala/CPD and LDB/O+O/CPD/README.md

 <br> **Bodycare estimate**
 1. Update files to the latest path (refer the scripts and search for the paths accordingly to find out which file i have used. <br>
 2. Change REPORT_HEADER_ROW if needed.
 Sometime the brands row number will change. (eg. last quarter in bodycare pulse report the header was in 10th row, so I put 10.
 If row has changed means change the row number)
+3. Make sure the bodycare pulse structure is same as the Offline Bodycare ingestion V 23.06.26 > Offline Bodycare ingestion > Hand and Body Pulse reports > MY L'OREAL_Hand & Body Mositurizer Report - 2026-04-20 (1) file.
+4. If not copy paste the new pulse report data in this file to make sure the structure is same.
+Make sure the Brands name also same with that file Or can modify the script according to new pulse report structure